The Suicide Squad (film): Filming

-Principal photography began on September 20, 2019, at Pinewood Atlanta Studios in Atlanta, Georgia, under the working title El Dorado.
+Principal photography began on September 20, 2019, at Pinewood Atlanta Studios in Fayette County, Georgia, under the working title El Dorado.
 Henry Braham served as cinematographer, after previously doing so for Gunn's Guardians of the Galaxy Vol. 2.
 Feige and Marvel Studios co-president Louis D'Esposito visited the set during filming.
-Gunn took several precautions to try to avoid details about the film leaking, such as referring to Elba's character in the script and on set as "Vigilante" to prevent his actual role from being revealed, and also not giving some of the actors script pages from after their characters' deaths.
+Gunn took several precautions to try to avoid details about the film leaking, such as referring to Elba's character in the script and on set as "Vigilante" to prevent his actual role from being revealed and also not giving some of the actors script pages from after their characters' deaths.

 Gunn extensively storyboards his films, but the opening shot of The Suicide Squad—in which the camera rotates out of a puddle's reflection on the ground to reveal Savant bouncing a ball—was a spontaneous decision that he made on set when he saw the reflections on the ground.
 For a scene where Bloodsport smokes a cigarette, Elba—who has asthma and does not smoke himself—was left with tears in his eyes that had to be removed digitally since Gunn otherwise liked the shot.
 Gunn said the film used more practical effects than any other blockbuster comic book film, with on-set special effects provided by Dan Sudick and prosthetics created by Legacy Effects.
 Gunn highlighted a shot in the film where King Shark, who is created with visual effects, rips a person in half, which was done practically using special effects and prosthetics.
 Stunt supervisor Guy Norris served as second unit director for the car scenes in the film.
 Gunn explained that he rarely uses second unit directors on his films and has never liked working with them, but he enjoyed the experience of working with Norris as he was not comfortable shooting with cars and had already known Norris for a long time.

 Filming in Atlanta was expected to last three months before moving to Panama for a month, with Colón, Panama standing in for the streets of Corto Maltese.
 Gunn said the city was "beautiful but falling-apart... we were able to use all the colors but to keep the grime" as well.
 The cast and crew rescued several animals from the streets of Panama.
 Filming also took place in Porto, Portugal, and wrapped on February 28, 2020.